utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 updated: 2022-11-17
 ---

-This page walks you through your first flow, calling the Random User API and printing out the list to the console.
-The Random User API can return over 1,000 results but this flow will print two hundred at a time to the console.
+This page walks you through your first flow, calling the Pokemon API and printing out the list to the console.
+The Pokemon API returns over 1,000 results but this flow will print two hundred at a time to the console until it reaches the end of the list.

 ## Contents